2018 PROGRAMMING SUBMISSIONS ARE NOW CLOSED AS OF JULY 15TH! VOTING COMING SOON!

 Group Discussions – Group Discussions are small, intimate round table discussions focused on a specific theme.
 They will have a moderator, but no formal panel structure.
 They often focus on topics of single-fandom or niche interest.

 Anyone interested in leading an on-site activity can submit a proposal during our submission period.
 We put all activity proposals (sans proposer’s name) to a public vote to gauge interest, and if your proposal is accepted, we’ll let you know what to do next.
-Programming submissions are currently open!
+Programming submissions are currently closed.
 You can submit up to four topics in total (multi-session or multi-hour workshops on the same topic count as one submission).
 A link to the submission form is at the top of this page.
 For more details about the submissions process, you can check out this post on our Dreamwidth and leave a comment if you need to (no DW account required!).

 A list of outings is posted on our website and in our program book to facilitate your exploration of our wonderful host city in groups.
 You can check out and join posted activities, or plan and submit your own.
 Common activities include trips to local tourist attractions as well as ghost tours of the host city.
 Anyone can submit an offsite activity for inclusion in the program book; details on how to submit will be announced closer to the convention.

 All off-site activities posted to the website, and/or included in the CONfab program book are open to any attendee, but space restrictions may apply.
 Extra costs related to these activities are not included in the price of your CONfab registration.
 Prices and space availability are always posted with the activity’s information.